myrrlyn/apocrypha.es/priv/archive/1oqxtv.md

 mutualism, whereas the benefit the Hist get is protection from external threats, namely the other races.

-- It is mentioned in the [Annotated_Anuad][2] that "The Hist were bystanders in the Ehlnofey war, but most of their realm was destroyed as the war passed over it.
-A small corner of it survived to become Black Marsh in Tamriel, but most of their realm was sunk beneath the sea."
+- It is mentioned in the [Annotated_Anuad][2] that “The Hist were bystanders in the Ehlnofey war, but most of their realm was destroyed as the war passed over it.
+A small corner of it survived to become Black Marsh in Tamriel, but most of their realm was sunk beneath the sea.”
 In addition, it is stated in [The Seed][3] that the Hist were massacred and cut down for their Sap by the Dwemer.
 However, after being massacred by the other races, how could the Hist survive?
 However many times they may alter themselves, the Hist are connected